openenclave/openenclave/docs/Community/Governance.md

 personal appearance, race, religion, or sexual identity and orientation.*

 As a member of the OE SDK project, you represent the project and your fellow contributors.
-We value our community trememdously and want to build and maintain a friendly, inclusive, collaborative environment for all our contributors and users.
+We value our community tremendously and want to build and maintain a friendly, inclusive, collaborative environment for all our contributors and users.